-“Attention K-Mart Shoppers” crackling over loudspeakers next to a big, flashing blue light may be a relic of a bygone era, but the power of in-store audio messaging at the point of purchase is as great as ever.
+“Attention K-Mart Shoppers” crackling over loudspeakers next to a big, flashing blue light.
+That may be a relic of a bygone era, but the power of in-store audio messaging at the point of purchase is as great as ever.
 And today, the ability to implement overhead messaging is more accessible – even for small businesses – than ever before.

-Audio ads are everywhere – on our favorite radio stations, on the podcasts we listen to, on free Pandora or Spotify accounts, and even public radio.
+Audio ads are everywhere.
+On our favorite radio stations, on the podcasts we listen to, on free Pandora or Spotify accounts, and even public radio.
 Why?
 Because audio ads work and advertisers understand how audio messages can be used to drive sales and build brand awareness.

 The audience you’re looking for is right in front of you – your customers.